-As an independent professional, you do a lot of your work on your own.
-Being your own boss, setting your own hours, and creating your own goals are just some of the major perks of working independently.
+When you run your own business, most of the work you do is done on your own.
+Being your own boss, setting your own hours, and setting your own goals are just some of the major perks of working independently.
 But in order to be successful, you can’t do it all on your own—developing a strong network and cultivating key relationships with others is key to helping your business flourish.

 In her webinar, Six Degrees of Development: Cultivating a Leadership Network, experienced consultant and positive psychology speaker Jessica Glazer discussed the importance of cultivating a strong network and how to develop a strategic plan to reach out to new contacts.
 In case you missed it, here are the key takeaways from her talk.